rgreminger/example-make-workflow/README.md

 - Tested under Windows 10, using `cmd.exe` terminal
 - IMPORTANT: In `makefile`, when using `\` to split code into multiple lines, no space should follow `\`.
 Otherwise Gnu make aborts with error 193.
 - On unix system, probably need to adjust `del` command to `rm`
-- Many improvements remain (e.g. store .Rout files in audit folders, modify table etc.)
+- Many possible improvements remain, comments are welcome